glwagner/glwagner.github.io/_pages/projects.md

 Squeeze dispersion is a phenomenon by which the dispersion of tracers is enhanced in the presence of fluctuating strain.
-This process is important in systems where mixing is inherently diffusive
---- for example, oceanic mixing across density surfaces.
+This process is important in systems where mixing is inherently diffusive, including, for example, the vertical mixing of heat and carbon in the Earth's ocean.
 This work shows that averages of diffusivity tend to underestimate the 'true' diffusivity that is obtained by 'correctly' averaging and normalizing tracer flux estimates in the presence of strain.